Collect Well 19: Why Understanding Art History Matters for Collectors and Artists

 The nineteenth century brought radical change.

-Impressionist painters such as Monet, Renoir, and Degas began capturing fleeting moments of light and everyday life.
+Impressionist painters such as Monet, Renoir and Degas began capturing fleeting moments of light and everyday life.
 Instead of perfect detail, they focused on atmosphere and sensation.

-Post Impressionists like Van Gogh and Cézanne pushed colour and structure further, opening the door to modern art.
+Post Impressionists like Van Gogh and Cezanne pushed colour and structure further, opening the door to modern art.

-The 20th Century: Modernism and the Explosion of Styles
+Modernism and the Explosion of Styles

 The twentieth century witnessed an explosion of artistic movements.

+Cubism fragmented form.
+Surrealism explored dreams and the subconscious.
+Abstract Expressionism shifted attention to emotion and gesture.
 Minimalism later stripped art down to pure form and concept.

-Artists combine painting, sculpture, installation, digital media, and performance.
-Themes often address identity, environment, social change, and global culture.
+Today’s art world is more diverse than ever.
+Artists combine painting, sculpture, installation, digital media and performance, while often addressing identity, environment, social change and global culture.

 Why This Matters for Artists